Marshall Becker

 In 1960, while chatting about travel to a conference in Germany with Ted Kidder, with whom he had taken a graduate course some years earlier, Kidder suggested that he go to Guatemala.
 With telling ignorance he replied “Germany; Guatemala!
 It’s all G’s to me!”
 And thus began research on settlement patterns at Tikal, Guatemala, and began developing insight into the lives of the forest-urban ancient Maya.
 Ultimately Marshall wrote his dissertation on this field program (Becker 1971, 1976).

 Marshall’s Maya” roots have not been forgotten.
-He has published a number of book chapters and a monograph on the peoples of the lowland Maya region, and continues to contribute to the literature in that field.
-Moreover, for rest and relaxation over the years, he has gone back to his earlier roots in physical anthropology by serving as “bone man” on projects in the Mediterranean region.
-His studies of skeletal populations from archaeological sites have largely been focused in Italy, but he has enjoyed several opportunities in the Czech Republic and elsewhere in the European Union and Turkey.
-These results also have appeared in dozens of articles.
+He published a number of book chapters and a monograph on the peoples of the lowland Maya region, and long continued to contribute to the literature in that field.
+Moreover, for rest and relaxation over the years, he went back to his earlier roots in physical anthropology by serving as “bone man” on projects in the Mediterranean region.
+His studies of skeletal populations from archaeological sites largely focused in Italy, but he enjoyed several opportunities in the Czech Republic and elsewhere in the European Union and Turkey.
+These results appeared in dozens of articles.

-Much of Marshall’s present effort concerns the archaeology of the Montgomery Site, the only Lenape site identified within their homeland in southeastern Pennsylvania.
-As an outreach lecturer for The University Museum (University of Pennsylvania), where he is a Senior Fellow in the Department of Anthropology and a Consulting Scholar in the Mediterranean Section, he has been able to share his extensive information with the public at large.
-He also lectures for the Pennsylvania Humanities Council, The Delaware Humanities Forum, and the New Jersey Endowment for the Humanities – agencies designed to bring this type of research forward to the general population.
-Marshall’s research over the years has been supported by grants from the National Science Foundation, the National Endowment for the Humanities, The American Philosophical Society, the National Geographic Society and the Social Science Research Council.
+Much of Marshall’s efforts in the years prior to his death concerned the archaeology of the Montgomery Site, the only Lenape site identified within their homeland in southeastern Pennsylvania.
+As an outreach lecturer for The University Museum (University of Pennsylvania), where he was a Senior Fellow in the Department of Anthropology and a Consulting Scholar in the Mediterranean Section, he was able to share his extensive information with the public at large.
+He also lectured for the Pennsylvania Humanities Council, The Delaware Humanities Forum, and the New Jersey Endowment for the Humanities – agencies designed to bring this type of research forward to the general population.
+Marshall’s research over the years was supported by grants from the National Science Foundation, the National Endowment for the Humanities, The American Philosophical Society, the National Geographic Society and the Social Science Research Council.

 Back to PAF Home